-- We consider a single incompressible fluid with constant density contained in a 2D torus (we only briefly mention the 3D case below), - the torus may either - be filled with fluid only => wall-less case, - contain solid obstacle(s) => wall-bounded case. - The difference between these two situations is the main subject of this talk.
+- We consider a single incompressible fluid with constant density contained in a 2D torus (we only briefly mention the 3D case below), - the fluid may either - fill the whole torus (wall-less case), - be in contact with one or more solid obstacles (wall-bounded case). - The difference between these two situations is the main subject of this talk.